 Stereotactic body radiation therapy (SBRT) and stereotactic radiosurgery (SRS) are radiation therapies delivered via stereotactic guidance to a small, precise target.
-It largely spares the surrounding tissue by multiple non-parallel radiation beams converging into one sharply defined target.
-It greatly reduces the amount of radiation to which the surrounding tissue is exposed.
+Both largely spare the surrounding tissue by converging multiple non-parallel radiation beams into one sharply defined target, thereby greatly reducing the amount of radiation to which the surrounding tissue is exposed.
 SBRT is used to treat extra-cranial sites and can be performed in one to five sessions (fractions).
 SRS is used to treat intra-cranial and spinal targets.
 SRS is typically performed in a single session but can be performed in a limited number of sessions, up to a maximum of five.
 Gamma-ray photons, X-ray photons, protons, helium ions, and neutrons have all been used for SBRT and SRS.